8 pointers for foreign HQd startups looking to start hiring in the US

 5. Differentiate yourself in your outreach and interviews Remember candidates are bombarded by choice!
-For Salespeople expect to be asked lots of questions around how you stack up relative to US competition.
+For Salespeople expect to be asked lots of questions about how you stack up relative to US competition.
 Here are some things to consider in differentiating yourself:

-- Have a good back story on your history / founding.
+- Have a good back story on your history/founding.

 - Show them money raised not revenues!
-That’s what US startups do – in the US your revenues are not public so why share if they are detrimental to your pitch – your US competition generally doesn’t do so.
+That’s what US startups do – in the US your revenues are not public so why to share if they are detrimental to your pitch – your US competition generally doesn’t do so.

 - Be aware of expectations around benefits- healthcare, 401k etc in making yourself competitive.
 If you don’t have them in place you will not be competitive.

 - Play up the international factor!
-From my experience American candidates love the mystique of working for a foreign startup and the implied international travel.
+From my experience, American candidates love the mystique of working for a foreign startup and the implied international travel.

 6. Interview pitfalls and tips